-“A lot of the telehealth companies we were looking at did not offer a way to do auscultation (examining a patient using a stethoscope to hear) of heart, lung and bowel sounds,” explained Practice Administrator Vickie Powell.
-“We didn’t feel that just an audio-visual call with a patient would be enough to do a good assessment.”
+"A lot of the telehealth companies we were looking at didn't offer a way to do auscultation (examining a patient using a stethoscope to hear) of heart, lung, and bowel sounds," explained Practice Administrator Vickie Powell.
+"We didn't feel that just an audio-visual call with a patient would be enough to do a good assessment."

 Implementation reduced referral costs associated with routine visits.
 It also allowed nurse practitioners to work from home instead of billing the company for travel between those distant locations, and it reduced IT support by 20% by limiting the need for visiting clinical staff to use their own systems within AMFM buildings.

 AMFM is a leading, award-winning provider in West Virginia caring for more than 1,300 patients.
 Now, all of AMFM's 18 long-term care and rehabilitation centers are equipped with two Eko CORE stethoscopes —1 that stays in isolation pods (for COVID-19 positive patients), and 1 used for exams on non-COVID patients.
 They use Eko Telehealth to live stream high quality sounds from their Eko stethoscopes.
 Immediately, providers and patients realized the value of being able to auscultate remotely.

 "Early on, one of our physicians was telling me that he picked up on a case of atrial fibrillation and was able to treat in-house.
 Just by having that auscultation tool, he knew the patient was in AFib.
 He was able to avoid putting the patient through a trip to the hospital and achieved a good outcome," said Powell.